Can’t afford to splash out on a hotel? We give you 27 great tips for bagging the best deal on your accommodation in our comprehensive guide below.

 Once you’ve pinned down the hotel you like, there are two steps you should take before pressing ‘book’.

-If you’re flying off to your destination, here’s another thing you should check before confirming.
+If you’re flying to your destination, here’s another thing you should check before confirming.

-When searching flights, see if you can get a better deal by booking a flight + hotel combo package with a broker.
+When searching flights, see if you can get a better deal by booking a flight + hotel combo package.

 While finding cheap flights in the school holidays can be a nightmare, hotels are a better prospect.
 Book well ahead at the likes of Premier Inn and Travelodge and your purse shouldn’t suffer too badly.
 Meanwhile lots of hotels have special school holiday offers.